Rabbi Nikki LLC

 — Allie & Josh, Manhattan NY

 From the moment my husband and I met Rabbi Nikki, we felt at ease and knew she was the only choice for us for our wedding.
 Nikki is understanding, easy to work with, non-judgmental, funny, and extremely smart.
 She understood what was important to us in our wedding ceremony and made it happen.
 She is very detail-oriented and takes the responsibility and honor of performing a wedding with all the seriousness that it deserves.
-Rabbi Nikki has been a constant in other lifecycle events too.
+Rabbi Nikki has been a constant in other lifecycle events, too.

-— Louise & Dan, New York City
+— Louise & Dan, Bronx NY

 Our ceremony helped members of our community to see us [an interfaith couple] clearly and to understand our queer love for one another with honesty, love, and acceptance.
 The value of the words and the message Rabbi Nikki imparted on our wedding day will stay with us forever.
 I especially appreciate all of the ways that Rabbi Nikki is willing to individualize life cycle ceremonies to fit the needs of the individual and make Judaism welcoming for all in this modern era.
 We could not recommend Rabbi Nikki more highly, and we look forward to growing as a couple under her teaching.